dneuge/cvr/README.md

 What works so far:
 * live, low-latency playback of AV through XVideo and PulseAudio
 * recording (simple & time-shifted)
+  * "Motion JPEG" (basically, just full JPEG images per frame) stored in a Matroska (MKV) container, variable frame-rate; still not widely supported in 2016 but you will likely convert/recode recorded files using FFMPEG anyway which is the only program which seems to be able to reliably process that format

 Current restrictions:
 * hard-coded input format 720p59.94 (suitable for Microsoft's Xbox 360 and Xbox One), no configuration available yet (but planned)